 - The End of Cheap Oil

 There are those who say we don't need to worry about running out of inexpensive oil, because there's still lots of oil left in the ground.
 Experts believe that over the past 150 years we have used up about half the total oil on Earth.
 In other words, our oil supply "bottle" is still half full.
-But, if we keep doubling our consumption, all the remaining petroleum will only last for one more doubling - and get increasingly expensive in the process!
+But, if we keep doubling our consumption, all the remaining petroleum will only last for one more doubling - and get increasingly expensive and polluting in the process!
 So what time does that make it in our "bottle"?
 11:59!

 - The Only Sustainable Solution

 Others say we don't need to worry because we'll find other sources of energy.
 This is like the bacteria discovering other bottles to grow into -- as long as we keep doubling our consumption, no amount of new energy will meet our needs for more than a few years.

 The only sustainable solution is to stop growing.